imjackson/dotfiles/README.md

 **Make sure you exit the root session before doing anything else in your terminal!**

 Use `chsh` to change the default shell.
-You can find out where the Homebrew placed the `bash` binary by with by running `which bash`.
+You can find out where `brew` placed the `bash` binary by with by running `which bash`.
 On  M1 Mac it is placed at `/opt/homebrew/bin/bash`.

 ```